Bonus: Download the purchase order implementation template

 There is a difference, though, in what amount the vendor would see.

-As we discussed earlier, you might show a different amount to the supplier compared to the approved blanket amount.
+As we discussed earlier, you might show the supplier a different amount than the approved blanket amount.

 If you want to set up the process that the vendor will see the same amount as on the Blanket, then you do the following:

-Since blanket purchase orders are generally set up for services (at least we recommend that), there is no process of creating a receipt.
+Since blanket purchase orders are generally set up for services (at least we recommend that), there is no process for creating a receipt.

-However, there should be a process to ensure that the invoice is approved.
-The review process serves as confirmation that the vendor has performed the work per the agreed scope.
+However, there should be a process to ensure the invoice is approved.
+The review confirms that the vendor has performed the work per the agreed scope.

-Matching the invoices is essential in the blanket life cycle, and we will spend extra time on this.
+Matching the invoices is essential in the blanket life cycle; we will spend extra time on this.

 In a typical purchase order workflow, Invoices are paid when the product is received.